What is a bridging loan?

 Whereas, a closed bridging loan does have a set repayment date.
 Therefore, if you get this option, you will need to repay the loan by the date you agreed with your lender.

-In either case, lenders will always want to know how you plan to repay the loan (your exit plan), and they will want to see proof of this.
+Lenders will always want to know how you plan to repay the loan (your exit plan), and they will want to see proof of this.
 For this reason, you must have some sort of plan ready.

 Types of bridging loans

-There are different types of bridging finance that are available, these are regulated and non-regulated loans.
+There are different types of bridging finance that are available.
+These are regulated and non-regulated loans.

 - Regulated bridging loans are secured on a property you are living in or intend to live in.